 - E. POLICY GUIDELINES FOR THE NILE RIVER BASIN STRATEGIC ACTION PROGRAM The Policy Guidelines, endorsed by the Council of Ministers of Water Affairs in February 1999, provide a basin-wide framework for moving forward with cooperative action and set forth the primary objectives of the Nile Basin Initiative. - F. STAKEHOLDER INVOLVEMENT IN PROJECT FORMULATION This annex describes the process of preparing the entire Shared Vision Program portfolio and the GEF project in particular.
 A list of all stakeholders consulted during the transboundary environmental analysis is attached. - G. ORGANIZATIONAL CHART TRANSBOUNDARY ENVIRONMENTAL ACTION PROJECT The organizational structure for the proposed Transboundary Environmental Action Project is depicted in chart form. - H. ORGANIZATIONAL CHART SHARED VISION PROGRAM The organizational structure for the entire Shared Vision Program is depicted in chart form. - I. TRANSBOUNDARY ANALYSIS NILE BASIN ENVIRONMENTAL THREATS This annex contains an overview table describing the basin-wide environmental threats identified by the National Experts during the transboundary analysis.
-The locations given correspond to the attached maps. - J. TRANSBOUNDARY ANALYSIS COMMON CONCERNS BY SUB-REGION This is a table summarizing prevalent environmental threats on a sub-regional scale.
+The locations given correspond to the basin and country maps developed during project preparation. - J. TRANSBOUNDARY ANALYSIS COMMON CONCERNS BY SUB-REGION This is a table summarizing prevalent environmental threats on a sub-regional scale. - K. DESCRIPTION OF SHARED VISION PROGRAM AND SUBSIDIARY ACTION PROGRAM